Tue, Sept 18:

 Suciu/Lundhaug post A Peculiar Dialectical Feature in the Gospel of Jesus's Wife,

-Line 6 in response to my suggestion.
-They agree that this is the likeliest reading of
+in response to my suggestion.
+They agree that this construct - a peculiarity

 It only remains to explain the non-CGT spelling of two items, on lines 1 and 3.